Employee and Student Groups Posting on University Sponsored Sites

 Violations of these expectations may result in suspension or termination of your social media channel.

 There is no expectation of privacy when using University-sponsored social media sites and the University reserves the right to review all postings on such sites.
-University-sponsored sites may not be password protected without the express permission of the Office of University Marketing and Communications (UMC) and UMC must be given permission to access all password-protected, University-sponsored sites.
+University-sponsored sites may not be password protected without the express permission of University Marketing and Communications (UMC) and UMC must be given permission to access all password-protected, University-sponsored sites and social media accounts.